sumitnagal/ntnx_labs/benchmark/grep/README.md

 > Implement Grep+Wc!
 Your CLI application should take a word and a file name and
-> report back the number of occurrences.
+> report back the number of occurrences of the word in the file.

 * Implement and test a `WordCount` function that computes a given word occurence count.
 * Benchmark your count function.